 By definition, “ambient air” is the portion of the atmosphere, external to buildings, to which the general public has access [567 IAC 20.2].
 Therefore, facilities where the general public has access to the property (e.g. academic institutions, government buildings, hospitals, and business parks) must be modeled with receptors placed on the property of the facility.
 Applicants are encouraged to consider the effect that changes to their property boundary might have on future modeling analyses and subsequent permitting.
 A change in the property boundary alone will not trigger a modeling analysis, but the updated property boundary should be reflected in future analyses.

 Receptors may be excluded from the modeling analysis, with the DNR’s prior approval, for on-property easements, such as railways, provided that the facility owner or operator is willing to ensure public access to the right-of-way or easement is precluded.
 Permit applicants who obtain permission from the DNR to exclude on-property easement receptors from the modeling analysis must document in the modeling analysis report submitted to the DNR how public access is, or will be, precluded.
 Public roads or highways will continue to be modeled as ambient air.

+If adjacent facilities will be modeled together, and the boundary between them is not accessible to the general public, only the individual impacts from each facility need to be evaluated along the shared boundary.

 Receptor Spacing Requirements